Nerdcubed-Servers/BannedfromBot/README.md

 NerdCubedBot
 ============
-Bot for /r/nerdcubed responding to X is banned from Y with witty rhetoric
+Reddit bot for /r/nerdcubed responding to X is banned from Y with witty rhetoric